mjheick/UtherHistory/README.md

 - [First Forum Post on 2008 December 29](https://forums.utherverse.com/yaf_postsm397427_UVTexture--Custom-Textures-Distribution-System.aspx#post397427)
 - [Last Forum Post on 2009 February 11](https://forums.utherverse.com/yaf_postsm451719_UVTexture--Custom-Textures-Distribution-System.aspx#post451719)

+## 2009 January 20 / UVTexture

+I had taken Murasaki_hime's idea of "texture distribution", created the program and the storage.
+After that it gained huge traction across the Utherverse.

+We had the domain [uvtexture.com](https://web.archive.org/web/20090709062557/http://uthernews.com:80/node/817) and a mirror upload on [Yetanotherpaper (archive.org)](https://web.archive.org/web/20090507195924/http://www.uthernews.com:80/node/817).

 ## 2009 February 11 / Legal Action

 The domain adminstrator received a legal thread about distributing software.
 They wrote back that they didn't write the software, and that was the end of that.

 This was also around when twizzlah got banned.

-## 2009 May 7 / UVTexture

-I had taken Murasaki_hime's idea of "texture distribution", created the program and the storage and provided her code to put on [Yetanotherpaper (archive.org)](https://web.archive.org/web/20090507195924/http://www.uthernews.com:80/node/817).
-After that it gained huge traction across the Utherverse.

 ## 2009 May 21 / Fourth User Registration